 The evolution of wristwatches has been astonishing.
-Not long ago, all the watches needed hand-winding and time correction almost daily to earn the purpose they were intended.
+Not long ago, all the watches needed hand-winding and time correction almost daily to earn the intended purpose.
 Imagining the regularity of attention the simple things required those days is difficult to come by, especially considering the wristwear we have available today.

-Why Solar Atomic Watches?
+Why Choose a Solar Atomic Watch?

 Secondly, the rechargeable battery it employs is not like any other battery that needs a replacement every two to three years.
 A typical solar cell wears out after approximately ten years, making its lifetime at least three times longer than regular batteries.